joncampbell123/dosbox-x/README.md

   in DOSBox-X. This restriction prevents stretching of the codebase to an unmanageable level and helps keep the code base organized.

+  It would be easier on myself and the open source community if developers could focus on emulating their platform of interest in parallel instead of putting everything into one project that, most likely, will do a worse job overall emulating all platforms.
   However, if adding emulation of the system requires only small minimal changes, then the new system in question may be considered.